ezEngine/docs-src/pages/docs/custom-code/cpp/engine-plugins.md

 If you want to load a plugin from code, you would use `ezPlugin::LoadPlugin()` and provide only the name (no path) of your plugin.
 Make sure that the DLL is stored in the same directory as all other DLLs and EXEs.

 The more convenient way to load your game plugin, though, is to enable it in the [project settings](../../projects/plugin-selection.md).
-Then it will be automatically loaded by every [application (TODO)](../../runtime/application/application.md).
+Then it will be automatically loaded by every [application](../../runtime/application/application.md).

 ## Add Custom Code